-- 2.3 Diversification. - 2.31 Not more than 5% of the voting stock of any one (1) corporation shall be owned at any given time by the PUF. - 2.32 Not more than 1% of the book value of the PUF shall be invested at any given time in securities issued by any one (1) corporation. - 2.4 Standard of Care.
+- Not more than 5% of the voting stock of any one (1) corporation Diversification. shall be owned at any given time by the PUr.
+2.31 - Not more than 1% of the book value of the PUF shall be invested at any given time in securities issued by any one (1) 2.32corporation.

-- 2.41 Prudent Man Rule: In making or retaining each and all investments for the PUF, and in management, purchase, and sale of such investments from time to time, there shall be exercised the judgment and care under the circumstances then prevailing that men of ordinary prudence, discretion, and intelligence exercise in the management of their own affairs, not in regard to speculation, but in regard to the permanent disposition of their funds, considering the probable income therefrom as well as the probable safety of their capital. - Policies with Respect to Stock Rights, Fractional Shares, and Proxies.
-2.51 As a general rule, stock rights received are to be exercised.
-In each instance, exercise or sale of the rights is to be made at the discretion of the President of the System or the Executive Director for Investments.
-Trusts and Lands. - 2.52 As a general rule, fractional shares received from stock dividends, etc., are to be sold.
-In each instance, the decision to round out fractional shares or to sell will be made by the President of the System or the Executive Director for Investments, Trusts and Lands. - 2.53 As a general rule voting stocks held are to be voted by returning proxies to present management.
-When the Executive Director for Investments, Trusts and Lands determines that a vote with management would not be in the shareholder's best financial interest, or when a proposal under consideration is of a social nature, the matter will be referred to the President of the System or, in his absence, to the Chairman of the Land and Investment Committee.
+Prudent Man Rule: In making or retaining each and all invest-Standard of Care. ments for the PUF, and in management, purchase, and sale 2.41 of such investments from time to time, there shall be exercised the judgment and care under the circumstances then prevailing that men of ordinary prudence, discretion, and intelligence exercise in the management of their own affairs, not in regard to speculation, but in regard to the permanent disposition of their funds, considering the probable income therefrom as well as the probable safety of their capital.

+Policies with Respect to Stock Rights, Fractional Shares, and Proxies.
+As a general rule, stock rights received are to be exercised.
+2,5 In each instance, exercise or sale of the rights is to be made 2.51 at the discretion of the President of the System or the Executive Director for Investments, Trusts and Lands.

+As a general rule, fractional shares received from stock dividends, etc., are to be sold.
+In each instance, the decision to 2,52 round out fractional shares or to sell will be made by the President of the System or the Executive Director for Investments, Trusts and Lands.

+As a general rule voting stocks held are to be voted by returning proxies to present management.
+When the Executive 2,53 Director for Investments, Trusts and Lands determines that a vote with management would not be in the shareholder's best financial interest, or when a proposal under consideration is of a social nature, the matter will be referred to the President of the System or, in his absence, to the Chairman of the Land and Investment Committee.

-2.6 Implementation of Policies.
+Implementation of Policies.
+2.6

-2.61 Approved List.
-A list of companies whose stocks are considered suitable for purchase or retention shall, after consultation with the Staff Investment Committee, the Investment Counsel, and the Investment Advisory Committee, be submitted by the President of the System, or the Executive Director for Investments, Trusts and Lands for approval by the Board through the Regents' Land and Investment Committee.
+Approved List.
+A list of companies whose stocks are considered suitable for purchase or retention shall, after consulta-2.61 tion with the Staff Investment Committee, the Investment Counsel, and the Investment Advisory Committee, be submitted by the President of the System, or the Executive Director for Investments, Trusts and Lands for approval by the Board through the Regents' Land and Investment Committee.
 This list will be reviewed annually.